Category Archives: CIA

 Fake News vs Media Freedom and Alternative Truths

 Media freedom houses the implied agreement to freedom of speech not only enshrined in Constitutions, but as a birthright.
 Below I have provided a range of links to articles to awaken awareness to the reasons why freedom of speech underlined by truth is critical for humanity’s development.
 The last article is the Freedom of the Press Foundation’s critique of Donald Trump.
 I have just checkout out their board, and I am confident, they are bonifide journalists.
-So I take on board their critique but remain open to questions in respect of Trump’s critiques.
+So I take on board their critique but remain open to questions in respect of Trump’s critics.

 https://freedom.press/about/board/